burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 6. alignof operator

-The `alignof(x)` is the operator built into the language that returns the alignment of a type in memory.
+The `alignof(x)` is the operator built into the language that returns the alignment of a type in memory in bytes.

 Example:
 ```cpp
   std::cout << alignof(char);
   // print alignment for char's